 Professor Ruth Plummer is taking new drugs from the lab to the clinic

-Professor Plummer leads exciting clinical trials to test new cancer drugs in patients for the first time to find out what dose is safe and how well they are tolerated by patients’ bodies.
+Professor Ruth Plummer is leading exciting early-phase clinical trials to test brand-new cancer drugs in patients for the first time.

 We receive no government funding for our research.
 Our life-saving work relies on the money you give us.